Salva05/C-Project---Multi-User-Platform/README.md

 # C-Project---Multi-User-Platform
 Welcome to the "Multi-User Platform" project.
-This is a basic project written in C, designed as a practice exercise focusing on implementing read-write files features in the C programming language.
+This is a basic project written in C, designed as a practice, focusing on implementing read-write files features in the C programming language.

 - C User Authentication and Management System